Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

-This document will present the officially supported Bedrock-Wiki style-guide for addon-creation.
-The goal of this guide is to promote best-practices while creating addons, and create a consistent format for everyone to follow.
+This document will present the officially supported Bedrock-Wiki style guide for addon-creation.
+This guide aims to promote best practices while creating addons and create a consistent format for everyone to follow.

-The style-guide is a living, breathing document, which will evolve as addon-creation evolves.
-Please get in touch if you think something needs to be updated ot changed.
+The style guide is a living, breathing document, which will evolve as addon-creation evolves.
+Please get in touch if you think something needs to be updated or changed.

 ## Folder Structure
  - No spaces in your file paths. `use_underscores`.
  - No `CAPITALS` in your identifiers, file names, or folder names, except at the top level.
- - The total character-length of any path must not exceed 80 characters (console limitation).
+ - The total character length of any path must not exceed 80 characters (console limitation).
  - Content folders should use consistent pluralization: Don't mix and match.

 ## Identifiers